 The IRS requires the interest rate used for 72(t) payments to be less than or equal to 120% of the federal mid-term rate for either of the two months immediately preceding the month in which the distribution begins.
-Recent applicable annual 120% federal mid-term rates are: 3.08% for March 2018, 3.27% for April 2018 and 3.23% for May 2018.
+Recent applicable annual 120% federal mid-term rates are: 3.23% for May 2018, 3.44% for June 2018 and 3.45% for July 2018.

 Life expectancy tables